-This short article addresses the question of how to work with UObjects
+This article addresses the question of how to work with UObjects

-in a thread-safe way when passing them to some workers, asynchronous tasks, thread pools, or whatever else using a non-game thread.
+in a thread-safe way when dealing with workers, async tasks, thread pools, or whatever else using a non-game thread.

-that is not set to root directly to a background thread, it’s possible that the garbage collector may silently delete the passed UObject
+, which is not set to root, directly to a background thread, there’s a risk that the garbage collector may silently delete the passed UObject

 .
-Even if we frequently check the validity of the UObject
+Even frequent validity checks of the UObject

-) on a background thread, we cannot guarantee that this object will remain alive, even just a few milliseconds after the check.
+) on a background thread cannot guarantee the object’s survival even moments after the check.

-An example of incorrect usage of UObject on a background thread
+Example of incorrect UObject usage on a background thread

 UObject* CreatedObject = NewObject<UObject>();